vinodkd/cuke4jas/readme.md

 * load up the feature file, and pass it to cuke4jas by defining a link element with the location of the feature spec as its href.
   * it now creates a jasmine spec on the fly and maps text to functions in the steps directory similar to cucumber and executes the spec

+See test/features/cuke4jas.feature and test/features/steps/cuke4jas_steps.js for sample specs.
+This is also cuke4jas's test spec.
+_
 Current Status
 --------------
 - 1/26/2011: Rudimentary Tool implemented, seems to parse sample cuke specs just fine.